Shawn-Nichol/AndroidKotlinGuide/UserInterface/RecyclerView/Create basic RV.md

 }
 ```

-onBindViewHolder, updates the contents of the RecyclerViewHolder.itemVIew to reflect the item at the given position.
+onBindViewHolder, updates the contents of the RecyclerViewHolder.itemView to reflect the item at the given position.
 - holder: the ViewHolder which should be updated to represent the contents of the item at the given position in the data set.
 - position: the position of the item in the adapters data set.
 ```